stevekinney/vite-workshop/src/content/postcss.md

 Here is a list of a bunch of [PostCSS plugins](https://postcss.org/docs/postcss-plugins) that you can use.

+All you need to do is create a `postcss.config.cjs` file and Vite will pick it up automatically.

 ## Tasting Notes

 - Auto-detection of valid PostCSS configurations